create3000/x_ite/docs/_posts/components/Lighting/DirectionalLight.md

 ### SFFloat [in, out] **ambientIntensity** 0 <small>[0,1]</small>

 Brightness of ambient (nondirectional background) emission from the light.
+Interchange profile

+#### Hint

-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- This field may be ignored, applying the default value regardless.

 ### SFVec3f [in, out] **direction** 0 0 -1 <small>(-∞,∞)</small>